Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Comparisons of chemical abundance patterns

 Last but not least, we examine the abundance of helium.
 Unlike metals, helium is abundant and has a large contribution from Big Bang Nucleosynthesis (BBN).
 The BBN leads to a primordial mass fraction of $Y_p\approx0.24$\,-\,0.25, and stellar nucleosynthesis and subsequent CCSNe enrichment lead to a slight increase in $Y$ in the ISM as a function of metallicity.
 The abundance of helium is also connected to the abundance anomalies seen in GCs.
 In GCs, significant spread in He abundances among stars are observed, with the 2G stars usually having higher $Y$ compared to the 1G stars \citep[e.g.,][]{milone_hegc_2018}.
 While the average helium enhancement between the two generations is modest ($\Delta Y\sim 0.01$), the \textit{maximum} helium variation in GCs can reach $\Delta Y \gtrsim 0.05$, which depends on the initial mass and the luminosity of the GC \citep{milone_hegc_2018}.
 The enhancement of helium is mainly via hydrogen burning in the core of hot stars in the first generation.
 Therefore, the maximum helium variation is in principle an indicator of how complex the actual stellar populations in GCs are. {For example, the cluster displaying the largest He-variation reported in \citet{milone_hegc_2018}, is NGC~2808.
 NGC~2808 is among the most massive MW GCs \citep{baumgardt2018}, demonstrating the connection between cluster mass and He-enhancement.} The final helium spread in observations can be explained as a combined effect of stellar-wind enrichment and accretion of pristine gas, and can potentially reflect the formation timescale of GCs \citep[i.e., higher $\Delta Y$ for GCs forming with a longer time and/or with a shorter enrichment timescale,][]{Gieles_gcmp_2025}.

 In galaxies, the nebular abundance of heilum can be derived from optical transitions of \hei\ and \heii, with $\rm He^+$ usually being the dominant species.
 Recently, \citet{yanagisawa_he_2024} investigated helium abundances of three \jwst-selected \somename, which are GS\_9422 at $z=5.94$, RXCJ2248-ID at $z=6.11$, and GLASS\_150008 at $z=6.23$, and they reported a tentative positive correlation between N/O and $Y$. \citet{yanagisawa_he_2024} argued that CCSNe cannot explain the helium enhancement they found, and the helium enhancement must be related to the CNO cycle.
-In the left panel of Figure~\ref{fig:heh_com}, we plot $Y$ versus metallicity for 8 \somename in comparison with the observed relations in the local Universe inferred by \citet{dopita2006} and \citet{Matsumoto2022}.
-There appears to be an anticorrelation between $Y$ and O/H, which, however, does not imply a positive correlation between $Y$ and N/O. This is because the more oxygen enriched \somename including GN-z11, GS\_3073, Sunburst Arc, and Mrk 996 are actually more nitrogen enhanced compared to the extremely helium enhanced NOEG, RXCJ2248-ID.
+In the left panel of Figure~\ref{fig:heh_com}, we plot $Y$ versus metallicity for 8 \somename in comparison with the observed relations in the local Universe inferred by \citet{dopita2006} and \citet{Matsumoto2022}. \redtxt{Our comparison to local $Y$-O/H relations is a consistency check only -- even if N/O-enhanced phases exhibit localized N enrichment and possibly small $\Delta Y$, these episodes are not expected to shift the low-$z$, galaxy-integrated $Y$-O/H locus.} There appears to be an anticorrelation between $Y$ and O/H, \redtxt{but no clear monotonic $Y$-N/O trend}.
+This is because the more oxygen enriched \somename including GN-z11, GS\_3073, Sunburst Arc, and Mrk 996 are actually more nitrogen enhanced compared to the extremely helium enhanced NOEG, RXCJ2248-ID.
 In addition, we caution that the NOEG, A1703-zd6, although has low O/H, does not show any significant enhancement in $Y$.
 Thus, with the current data, it is unclear whether there is any true underlying $Y$-O/H relation